-Hive Suggestions is a digital open-door policy.
-It allows employees to confidentially give feedback, raise concerns or put forward ideas at any time.
+Hive Open Door allows employees to confidentially give feedback, raise concerns or put forward ideas at any time.
 By encouraging them to use it—and acting on what they have to say—organisations can build trust and stay in touch with their workforce, even in today’s more remote world.

 As more and more of us settle into a remote working lifestyle, it’s never been so important to stay connected.

 Workforces are now more dispersed than ever, and employees within the same organisation can have VERY different working experiences.
 Don’t get me wrong—flexible working comes with huge benefits for both an organisation and its people.
 But it also throws up some new challenges, particularly around maintaining a sense of community and involvement—which directly impacts collaboration, quality of work, and employee happiness.